RedHat-Middleware-Workshops/dayinthelife-integration/support/install/Installation.md

 Password: openshift
 ```

-*Remember to update the variable XY, seen in the example above, with the numeric digits for your assigned Username*
+*Remember to update the variable XY (unpadded digits, range from 1-100), seen in the example above, with the numeric digits for your assigned Username*

 ### INSTALLATION IS COMPLETE!